 The colleges in the region provide a broad offer of academic and technical education for young people, adults and apprenticeship training.
-Specialisms of LSIPs are different to previous skills plans in that they note in the region include the Aviation School at give employers, through local ERBs, a clear and Newcastle College and Tyne Coast Marine School, strengthened role in shaping local skills provision. part of the Tyne Coast College.
-Northumberland Through the Act, LSIPs will have real traction with College and East Durham College have substantial the key stakeholders as well as supporting and provision in Agriculture, Horticulture and Animal incentivising outcomes that meet employers needs Care.
-Two 6th Form Colleges provide academic through reforms to FE funding and accountability, programmes.
-New College Durham hosts the regional including giving colleges greater freedom to flex and Institute of Technology (IoT). develop their offers.
+Specialisms of note in the region include the Aviation School at Newcastle College and Tyne Coast Marine School, part of the Tyne Coast College.
+Northumberland College and East Durham College have substantial provision in Agriculture, Horticulture and Animal Care.
+Two 6th Form Colleges provide academic programmes.
+New College Durham hosts the regional Institute of Technology (IoT).